ppkgtmm/hotel-bookings-etl/README.md

 3. Turn on the dag for clean up of staging tables in OLAP database

+4. Click on the dag name to monitor it while running

-Clean up dag (configured to run daily) will be triggered automatically
+Clean up dag is configured to run daily and will be triggered automatically

 #### Tear down